-In this document, "we", "us", "CI" and "our" refer to CI Investments Inc., the manager of the fund.
+In this document, "we", "CP" and "Manager" refer to CI Investments Inc., the manager of the fund.
 A "fund" is the mutual fund described in this simplified prospectus.
 A "representative" is an individual working as a broker, financial planner or other person who is qualified to sell units of the fund described in this document.
 A "dealer" is the firm with which a representative works.

-This simplified prospectus contains selected important information to help you make an informed investment decision and to help you understand your rights.
+This simplified prospectus contains selected important information to help you make an informed investment decision about the fund and to help you understand your rights as an investor.